-The shipping process is fully robotic and orders are pulled and shipped quickly in 7 different warehouses across the US and then dropped in sealed USPS, UPS and FedEx containers for pick-up on the next business day.
+The shipping process is fully robotic and orders are normally pulled and shipped quickly in 7 different warehouses across the US and then dropped in sealed USPS, UPS and FedEx containers for pick-up on the next business day.
+High volume or backordered items may have additional shipping delays.
 Once pulled, orders cannot be stopped, however you can return orders for refund unopened if you have changed your mind.
 Tracking normally is sent / updated within 48 hours of pick-up.
-Delivery is normally 7 business days or less.
-It may take longer in rural areas.
+Delivery is normally 3-10 business days after leaving the warehouse, however carrier delays may occur.
+Shipping may take longer in rural areas, due to carrier delay, weather or acts of God.
 Weekends and Holidays do not count as business days and have no pickup, movement or delivery.

-Covid 19 Update — We have seen some slowdowns and backlogs in package sorting and scanning by UPS, Fedex and USPS caused by worker shortages and closed facilities due to the Covid 19 Pandemic.
+Covid 19 Update — We have seen slowdowns and backlogs in package pickup, sorting, scanning and delivery by UPS, Fedex and USPS caused by worker shortages and facilities disruption due to the Covid 19 Pandemic.
 Some UPS and USPS hubs are no longer scanning all packages, as a result some tracking will show nothing until delivery.

 The glass Galileo thermometer with globe storm glass combines style and functionality as a beautiful accent piece for any home or office.
 Features an 11-inch Galileo thermometer, a glass Goethe barometer with frosted world map decoration and wooden base.
 Makes a great gift item and lasting conversation piece!